rstyczynski/ansible-tricks/BACKLOG.md

 Data stored at `.ansible_async_state` may be stored in OCI Object Storage bucket.

+### GHC-17.
+Add example for async processing of playbook getting data from script's log

+Ansible async does not receive live stdout stream from executed process.
+It looks that it's mandatory to capture stdout / stderr and receive it by the playbook.
+Prepare new example that will:

+1. playbook runs a script that is provided as parameter
+2. script runs for 5 minutes writing to a stdout in a loop lines with subsequent numbers: `stdout line 1 of 50`; writes to stderr: `error no.1 of 50`
+3. playbook runs a script capturing stderr and stderr by tee commands writing it to `~/.ansible_async/{{ job_id }}.stdout` and `~/.ansible_async/{{ job_id }}.stderr`
+4. tee works in unbuffered mode, flushing each line
+5. playbook detecting running script shows full contents of `~/.ansible_async/{{ job_id }}.stdout` and `~/.ansible_async/{{ job_id }}.stderr`
+6. alternatively playbook may show a tail only, what is controlled by a parameter.

 ## Bug fixes

 ## BF-1. async storage procedures uses non unique file to keep job status.